broadinstitute/ABC-Enhancer-Gene-Prediction/docs/developers/testing.rst

 aim to prevent any regressions that may come from updating the code or the conda environment.

-We should be continuously adding more test to increase coverage of different paths of the ABC code.
+We should be continuously adding more tests to increase coverage of different paths of the ABC code.
 Here's the coverage so far

 * DNase-seq + H3K27ac + K562 Hi-C run on chr22 K562 cell type